 2000Toward a Cognitive Semantics.
 Cambridge MA: The MIT Press.

 Tyler, Andrea & Evans, Vyvyan

-This list is based on CrossRef data as of 19 october 2021.
+This list is based on CrossRef data as of 9 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.